Digital Security Explained

 Governance answers: How do we manage security consistently over time?

-This includes policies, controls, auditability, incident response readiness, and compliance frameworks explained in plain language.
+This includes policies, controls, auditability, incident response readiness, and compliance frameworks.
+See Risk Management Explained.

 Threat categories (conceptual)